MonetDB/MonetDBLite-Java/README.md

 [![Build Status](https://travis-ci.org/hannesmuehleisen/MonetDBLite-Java.svg?branch=master)](https://travis-ci.org/hannesmuehleisen/MonetDBLite-Java)

-> **IMPORTANT** Before any further reading, remember that this software is still experimental, and it might crash sometimes, although testing has been made on it :) To be 100% safe you can run MonetDBJavaLite in a sub-process inside the JVM, so if it crashes, your application in the main process will still be up!
+> **IMPORTANT** Before any further reading, remember that this software might crash in JVM-native border crossing, although testing has been made on it :) To be 100% safe you can run MonetDBJavaLite in a sub-process inside the JVM, so if it crashes, your application in the main process will still be up!

-After the MonetDBLite, MonetDBRLite and MonetDBPythonLite, MonetDBJavaLite is here!
+After MonetDBLite, MonetDBRLite and MonetDBPythonLite, MonetDBJavaLite is here!
 This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database in the JVM!
 Unlike a traditional socket connection, in an embedded connection, both the client and the server share the same process, which means there is no necessity to serialize and deserialize data, making the connection much faster :)